rucky2013/springboot-autoconfigure-openid-oauth/README.md

 - OpenId/OAuth Project: This project is a Spring Boot Autoconfiguration, it kicks in just by adding its dependency to a Spring Boot project;

+- Account Identifier: I used a generated UUID for the unique Account Identifier;

 - Application configuration: Most (if not all) application configuration is done in the Spring Boot's application.yml;

 - Static Code Analysis: The build generates checkstyle, findbugs and jacoco reports.
 I used them to keep the code clean, avoid obvious bugs and ensure critical components were tests;

-- TDD: I somewhat followed the TDD methodology (not rigorously writing tests first), but still writing unit tests as I designed & wrote code.
+- TDD: I somewhat followed the TDD methodology, not so much writing tests 'first' but still writing unit tests as I designed & wrote code.

-- PricingDuration and PricingUnit: For these 2 fields, I am uncertain of the possible values, and since I do not perform any logic based on their values, I mapped them to a String (as opposed to a strongly typed enum);

 - CSRF: I chose to disable CSRF for the purpose of this Sample Application;